Message from the District Attorney

 About Victim/Witness Services Bureau

 Tina Pilkey, Chief of the Victim/Witness Services Bureau

 Buffalo, NY 14202

 Since 1984, the Erie County District Attorney's Office Victim/Witness Bureau has provided comprehensive, supportive services to all types of crime victims, witnesses and their family members.
 Services are typically provided from arrest onward, however, limited services are available to victims where no arrest has been made.

 Trained Victim/Witness staff assess the needs of each victim and provide assistance accordingly.
 Additionally, specially trained staff exist for victims of serious violent felony offenses, homicide survivors, vehicular crimes, adult sexual assault and, child physical and sexual abuse.
 Bilingual services are available to Spanish speaking victims.

 The Victim/Witness Bureau has developed a holistic approach regarding crime victim assistance, from direct services provided to victims, community presentations regarding the program, training of law enforcement officers and criminal justice practitioners, and through active participation in organizations whose efforts result in improved treatment of victims in Erie County, Western New York and New York State.
 The bureau recruits volunteers from the community and student interns from local colleges, universities and high schools to assist staff with these initiatives.

-The Victim/Witness Bureau is funded primarily through a grant from the New York State Office of Victim Services.
-Erie County funds support the program as well.
+The Victim/Witness Bureau is funded primarily through a grant from the New York State Office of Victim Services and funding from Erie County.